BrutLogic/Post/README.md

 A heuristic I'll use a lot is **Think of it as a function**.

-(Note: `function` as in `a python function` as opposed to stricter definition you'd find in Functional Programming: `maps an output space to an input space`
+(Note: `function` as in `a python function` as opposed to stricter definition you'd find in Functional Programming: `maps an output space to an input space`.
+Thinking of something *As A Function* is asking "what are the output and what are the side effects for a given input"

 You can frame everything as a function:
 Even me.
-I work as developer, I receive inputs (project details, tickets, credentials), produce outputs (interactions) and cause side effects—Like feature being implemented.
+I work as developer, I receive inputs (project details, tickets, credentials), produce outputs (interactions) and cause side effects—Like features being implemented.

 **Human Engineer:**
 ```mermaid